trevorcampbell/website_diff/README.md

 ## Navigation

-To view diffs, open `index.html` in the diff folder.
+To view diffs, open `index.html` in the output folder (specified by the --diff option).

 Text diffs are highlighted in green if text was inserted, red if text was deleted.
-Any links that point to a page containing diffs are highlighted in yellow.
+Any links that point to a page containing diffs will have yellow text.

 Any new image elements will have a green border and are highlighted in green, deleted image elements will have a red border and are highlighted in red.